datavillage-me/dv-documentation/docs/user-manual/intro.md

 # Welcome to Datavillage

-Welcome to the user manual of the Datavillage Collaboration Platform.
+Welcome to the user manual of the Datavillage Collaboration Platform (DCP).
 This is composed to aid users of the platform to configure their collaboration spaces to unlock confidential data collaboration.

 The user manual guides the user through the interface of the Datavillage Developer Console, a client side application that offers an intuitive UI to interact with the Datavillage Control Plane.
 If you wish to implement your own client side application, please consult the [Control Plane API](/docs/api/control-plane) to see the available endpoints.